Juan Sebastián Verón: Personal life

-Verón is the eldest son of former Argentina striker Juan Ramón Verón, who scored against Manchester United for Estudiantes at Old Trafford in the 1968 Intercontinental Cup.
+Verón is the eldest son of Argentina striker Juan Ramón Verón, who scored against Manchester United for Estudiantes at Old Trafford in the 1968 Intercontinental Cup.
 He was born the day his father played a derby for Estudiantes against cross-town rivals Gimnasia y Esgrima.
 As a boy, Verón dreamed of playing for English club Sheffield United, as his uncle, Pedro Verde, played for the club at the time.
-When his son started to play professionally, his father tried to persuade one of his former clubs Panathinaikos to sign him.
+When his son started to play professionally, his father tried to persuade one of his former clubs, Panathinaikos, to sign him.
 However, after a short trial with them, they finally decided that he was not good enough for their team.
 After his transfer to Manchester United, Verón said, "So there I was hoping to play for Sheffield United and here I am at Manchester United!"

 His son, Deian, is a professional footballer.
 His brother, Iani, also played football.

 Style of play

+Verón is considered by pundits to have been one of the greatest midfielders of his generation, as well as one of best playmakers in the world in his prime.
 Verón was a talented, complete, influential and versatile midfielder, who usually functioned as a playmaker; he was capable of playing both as an attacking midfielder and in the centre, or even just in front of the defensive line, as a deep-lying playmaker, due to his awareness, ability to read the game, tackle and dictate the tempo of his team's play or orchestrate his team's attacking moves from deeper positions with his passing after winning back the ball, in addition to providing assists and creating goalscoring opportunities for teammates.
 He could also get forward and score goals and often functioned in a free role in midfield.
 A strong, athletic, tenacious, hard-working and physical player, in his prime, he was gifted with pace, good footwork and excellent technical ability, as well as outstanding vision, creativity, passing range and possessing a powerful shot from distance with either foot.
+During his time at Parma, he was also used in a more advanced role as a second striker on occasion.
 He was also an accurate set-piece taker, known for his powerful, bending free kicks with his right foot.